-You know your schedule is tight this week but you want to avoid eating out again?
+You know your schedule is tight this week and you want to avoid eating out again.
 Plan ahead to make this fajita soup recipe instead!
 Here are a few tips to make the process even easier.

 Slow Cooker Chicken Fajita Soup

 - 2 red peppers, chopped

 - 2 green peppers, chopped